GL GNG 🥀🥀

 Unit 8 Aquatic and Terrestrial Pollution

-- POP (persistent organic pollutant) - organic, often in rings with a chlorine, polar, synthetic
+POP (persistent organic pollutant)organic, often in rings with a chlorine, polar,

 - Ex: DDT, PCBs